-California Penal Code 26150 PC outlines the eligibility requirements to obtain a license to carry a concealed handgun – or to carry a loaded and exposed handgun – from a county sheriff.
-The applicant must
+California Penal Code § 26150 PC outlines the eligibility requirements to obtain a license to carry a concealed handgun from a county sheriff – or to carry a loaded and exposed handgun.
+As an applicant, you must

 - have completed a firearms training course, and